jacoweb/docker-tool-amd-ryzen/README.md

 # docker-tool-amd-ryzen

 There is no way to install Docker Desktop on Ryzen CPU's.
-This tool will be neat!
+So i made this neat little tool to run docker on AMD Ryzen Systems!

 ### Installation